-It will be two years this summer, since I first started API Evangelist.
+It will be three years this summer, since I first started API Evangelist.
 I was looking to evolve my career, and I knew APIs was the space I wanted to focus on.
 Then in July 2010 I started analyzing the top 250+ APIs, quickly identifying that there were very few people focusing on the Business of APIs--I smelled an opportunity.

 - Developers - Developers are one of the most important ingredients in a successful API as well as healthy API industry across all sectors.